Ajanabee (1974 film): Plot

 One monsoon night, a terrified young woman, Sonia (Yogeeta Bali), gets down from a Taxi and runs towards the Railway station in Deenapur asking for a ticket to Bombay.
-However, she is not able to catch the said train on time as the station master (Rajesh Khanna) takes time to give her the railway ticket to Bombay.
+However, she is not able to catch the said train on time as the station master Rohit Saxena (Rajesh Khanna) takes time to give her the railway ticket to Bombay.
 She does not have any place to go and decides to wait at the station for the next train, the following morning.
 She is carrying an attache case containing jewellery worth lakhs.
 She deposits it to Rohit, which he safely locks in his safe.

 Since Rohit feels it is not safe for her to wait at the platform he offers to drop her at his quarters, near by and she readily agrees to it.

 It is obvious that she is fleeing from someone and Rohit feels she must have stolen the jewellery but she denies the accusation.
 She tells him that she inherited them from her mother but there are goons behind her because of it.
 And she is escaping from them.
 He buys the story and assured that she is safe and comfortable there, he goes back to the station.

 Sitting on his chair in his office, he goes back in time and lives in flashback for a while thinking about how he first came across Rashmi (Zeenat Aman).

 He is riding a motorcycle on his way to his uncle's (Asit Sen) house for his cousin's wedding.
 On the road he sees a car ahead of him and they have a race.
 After a while, Rashmi's car runs out of petrol.
 Attempting to help her and also not wanting to lose an opportunity of spending some time with a lovely dame, he empties all the petrol from his motorcycle into Rahmi's car and decides to travel along in her car.
 But before he can get in, she drives off.
 With no petrol, he gets stuck and finally manages to get a lift in a lorry.
 They meet a couple of times during his stay there and they fall in love.

 Her father, Diwan Sardarilal (Hari Shivdasani), is looking for an assistant for Moti Babu (Prem Chopra), her brother-in-law, who has been looking after the business now.
 And Diwan feels Moti Babu is over-burdened with work and responsibilities.
 Rashmi presents Rohit to Diwan and he agrees to hire him.
 Rashmi has a hunch that Moti Babu is not as honest as he appears to be and tells Rohit about it.
 Rohit immediately begins auditing the records and discovers that the entries are not correct and a huge sum of money has been missing.